xDrasticMirror/bt-project/README.md

 ### Project structure:
+- API:
+ - League (Moved to the InProgress folder): Contains the crawler and respective endpoints for the Riot Games API - this includes account data, match data and others.
+ - Flask: Contains the RestAPI flask application used by the frontend to retrieve multiple types of data.
+ - MongoDB: Contains all the necessary files that conduct operations from and into the local mongo instance.
+- Models:
+ - RandomForest: Contains the file necessary to train and use the RandomForest model plus a cache of its encoder and pretrained model.
+ - XGBoost: Same as the RandomForest model, but for XGBoost.
+- InProgress: Contains all files that are being re-formatted, added or updated.
+- Others:

 ### Planned improvements:
-- Migration from dictionary-based processing → Pydantic models for faster validation.
+- Migration from dictionary-based processing -> Pydantic models for faster validation.
-- Additional (and more detailed) data usage within models.
+- Additional (and more detailed) data usage for the models training entries.
+- General improvements to the Riot Games API Crawler.